 Explorers!
 What a descriptive word for our group of three- and four-year-olds.
 Full of adventure, a desire to investigate and explore their world, the children enjoy a day filled with activities and learning.

 As friends arrive, they are greeted by name and welcomed to make a choice from many developmentally appropriate activities going on throughout the room.
 The centers are always evolving and changing with the interests of the children.
 The art area (scissors, tape, glue, markers, crayons, etc.), manipulatives (pegs, puzzles, lacing animals, pattern shapes), block center (wooden blocks of all shapes and sizes, cardboard bricks, and large rubber-like legos), dramatic play area (kitchen, refrigerator with foods to sort, dress-up clothing, and accessories), the quiet areas (the loft, library, cube), science (magnifying glasses, magnets, items from nature like pinecones, shells, leaves, etc.) are all options for the children based on their interests and abilities.

 Our evolving curriculum frequently develops from the interests of the children.
 Creative arts, science, beginning reading, and math skills are interwoven to help each child make sense of the new concepts they are learning.
 If the children are learning about sea life, you may see a child-made fish designed from recycled water bottles and tissue paper hanging from the ceiling, or if they are learning about the body, you may notice a labeled human-size skeleton made of paper towel tubes.

 The children are also learning to work together, becoming aware of the rights and feelings of others.
-Circle time and “Morning Meet” offer an opportunity to learn new vocabulary, and name and letter recognition.
+Circle time offers an opportunity to learn new vocabulary, and name and letter recognition.
 Listening to books, learning songs, and finger plays with the teachers are also important parts of our day.